ucd-plse/eesi-llm/ErrorSpecifications/README.md

-**Injecting Specifications**: To view the final results of our interleaved analysis (the numbers from Table 4 in both SOAP and STTT papers), you can use the `./scripts/inject_specifications.sh` helper script to inject the specifications from the files included in `./testdata/benchmarks/artifact_results`.
+**Injecting Specifications**: To view the final results of our interleaved analysis (the numbers from Table 4 in both SOAP and STTT papers), you can use the `./scripts/inject_specifications.sh` helper script to inject the specifications from the files included in `./testdata/benchmarks/artifact_results`. **Please note** that there is a minor bug in the above helper script where you may need to run the script twice.
 You can then view the raw number of learned error specifications using the command:
 ```bash
 bazel run //cli:main -- --db-name eesi_llm_injected eesi ListSpecificationsTable
 ```